 In June we joined Lori Severson from Champions Riverside Resort in a meeting with Holly Hoffman from Sales and Income Tax Advisory Network.
-She did a Sales/ Use Tax compliance assessment based on the current processes and procedures already in place at Champions.
+She did a Sales/Use Tax compliance assessment based on the current processes and procedures already in place at Champions.
 Holly's knowledge of sales and use tax, as a former auditor for the Wisconsin Department of Revenue, is impressive and provided us with a set of focus points to help clients to prevent and be prepared for potential audits.

 July saw us heading north to Chetek, WI to meet with Michael and Jenny Hitt who had recently purchased the beautiful Wildwood Resort on the shores of Prairie Lake.
 We reviewed their current operational practices for bookkeeping and reporting as well as their current records.
-Our extensive experience, particularly with campground clients, allowed us to help them develop best practices and a plan for us to help them implement them and update their existing books.
-We also helped outline their goals for data tracking and analysis and are working with them to create a system to capture the key data they want for future reports.
+Our extensive experience, particularly with campground clients, them and update their existing books.
+We also helped outline their goals for data tracking and analysis and are working with them to create a